Low Dose Naltrexone (LDN)

 Important Considerations

-• Opioid Use: LDN should not be taken with opioid pain medications, as it can precipitate sudden opioid withdrawal.
+• Opioids: LDN should not be taken by individuals using opioid-based medications, as it can interfere with their effects.

 Low Dose Naltrexone (LDN) bottle on desk